isabella-burdon/meta_pipe/README.md

 ```bash
 bash Mambaforge-MacOSX-x86_64.sh
 ```
-3. Enter through and accept the license
+3. Enter through and accept the licence
 4. Say yes to running conda init to initialise miniconda
 5. Run the following:
 ```bash